federico-razzoli/Mariadb_connector_fortran/README.md

 It can use to connect to MariaDB, MySQL, Oracle.

-Download newest MariaDB client connector/C (dll file) here for windows OS:
+Download newest MariaDB client connector/C (dll file) here for Windows OS:

 https://mariadb.com/kb/en/mariadb-connector-c/